Fourth Sunday after Trinity – Thursday

 Let Us make man in Our image, after Our likeness; and let them have dominion over…all the earth. – Genesis 1:26.

-PRAYER – Lord, my God, though I, and all mankind, have fallen very low in sinful wretchedness, yet Thou hast graciously exalted me as Thy child and began a renewal of Thine own image within me through the power of the Holy Ghost.
-As Thou hast bent down to me in mercy for Jesus’ sake and drawn me to Thee in faith, I ask Thee to draw me finally to heaven, into supreme exaltation and perfection.
-Praise and glory be to Thee, my God!
-Finish Thy work in me, and leave me not, O faithful Lord!
+PRAYER – Lord, my God, though I, and all mankind, have fallen very low in sinful wretchedness, yet Thou hast graciously exalted me as Thy child, and began a renewal of Thine own image within me, through the power of the Holy Ghost, working through Thy Word.
+As Thou hast bent down to me in mercy, for Jesus’ sake, and drawn me to Thee in faith, I ask Thee to continue to draw me, finally to heaven, into supreme exaltation and perfection.
+Praise and glory, more and more, be to Thee, my God!
+Finish Thy work of grace and mercy in me, and leave me not, O faithful Lord!
 Amen.

 O Love, who madest me to wear,

 O Love, I give myself to Thee;